SourashisB/Rohirrim-Trading/README.md

 # Rohirrim-Trading
 A personal project using ReactJS, ApexCharts, Alpha Vantage Stock API and Material UI to create a stock trading page.

+V0.8:

+-React Router added and pages assigned to routes

 V0.7:

 -Top 3 daily News headline added with styling with NewsAPI